renatorpa/lidar-agb-riparian/README.md

 This repository contains the data and R scripts used in the study:

-> **"Evaluating the Equivalence Between UAV-based and LiDAR-derived Aboveground Biomass Estimates in Mediterranean Riparian Forests"**
+> **"Evaluating the Equivalence Between UAV-based and LiDAR-derived Aboveground Biomass Estimates in Riparian Forests"**
-> and its follow-up:
-> **"Structural Predictors of Aboveground Biomass: LiDAR-derived Metrics Across Species"**

 ---